Date: Thursday 14 September 2017

 He founded Squirrel in 2014 and received government funding through the Innovate UK and Wayra social innovation programmes.
 The product has since won numerous awards, most recently beating RBS/Natwest to become Best Regular Savings Product in the FairBanking Foundation 2017 review.

-Mark Alexander Bogard MA, born 1962, joined the board in 2012 as Chief Executive.
-He has over 20 years experience in financial services focused on helping people make the most of their money.
+Mark Alexander Bogard MA, born 1962, joined the Board of Family Building Society in 2012 as Chief Executive.
+He has over 20 years' experience in financial services focused on helping people make the most of their money.
 He ran Barclays' retail funds business and then built up Moneyextra, an aggregator website focused on mortgages and savings that was sold to Bristol & West Plc.
 Upon its acquisition the business was merged with Chase de Vere and Willis National, two leading IFAs, and Mark was appointed as Managing Director.
 From 2004 until 2012, Mark was UK Chief Executive of IFG Group plc, responsible for James Hay, the leading SIPP provider, and Saunderson House, an hourly rate financial advisory business.
 He has an MA from Cambridge University and completed his articles with Slaughter and May before joining Schroders to work in corporate finance.
-In January 2013 he was appointed as a non-executive director of Alexander Hall, the leading mortgage broker, whose board meetings he now chairs, which helps him to understand the perspective of the Society's principal channel for distributing mortgages.
+In January 2013 he was appointed as a non-executive Director of Alexander Hall, the leading mortgage broker, whose board meetings he now chairs, which helps him to understand the perspective of the Society’s principal channel for distributing mortgages.

 David Prest is the Managing Director of Whistledown, one of the UK's leading radio production companies and podcaster producers.
 David is a former BBC producer, and founded the company in 1998.
 Credits include BBC Radio 4's The Reunion and Feedback, NPR's This American Life and My Perfect Country for BBC World Service, as well as podcasts and associated digital content for Glyndebourne Opera, The Open University, brands like Mint Velvet and The Economist and BBC podcasts Seriously, Comedy of the Week & Tomorrow's World.